rishabh-panda/rishabh-panda/README.md

 ## About

-I build production systems that turn data and AI into clear, reliable business outcomes.

 My work focuses on:
 - Designing stable, well-tested data pipelines and backend services
-- Applying LLMs and automation in real client environments, not demos
+- Applying LLMs and automation in real client environments
 - Explaining complex systems in simple language so engineers, business teams, and leadership can work together

 ---